 The Metro Share Program is a specialized service providing vehicles to approved agencies serving seniors and individuals with disabilities at no cost.
-Approved agencies include governmental organizaitons, non-profits serving seniors and individuals with disabilities, and other approved by Metro Transit.
+Approved agencies include governmental organizations, non-profits serving seniors and individuals with disabilities, and others approved by Metro.
 This program is funded in part by the Michigan Department of Transportation.
 The program has eleven vehicles available for use by approved agencies with one located in Portage and one in Vicksburg and nine at Metro in Kalamazoo.
 Volunteer drivers, trained and certified by Metro staff use the vehicles to transport individuals up to 60 miles from Kalamazoo (remaining in the State of Michigan).
 Vans are reserved on a first-come, first-serve basis and the program is designed to complement existing Metro services.

 For more information, download the Metro Share Brochure